 Besides, when they left the house that night, there was no ice dragon to be seen.
-Only the huge dark corpses of three war dragons, and the smaller bodies of three dragonriders in black-and-orange.
+Only the huge dark corpses of three war dragons and the smaller bodies of three dragonriders in black and orange.
 And a pond that had never been there before, a small quiet pool where the water was very cold.
 They had walked around it carefully, headed towards the road.

-Their father worked for another farmer for three years in the south.
-His hands were never as strong as they had been, before the nails had been pounded through them, but he made up for that with the strength of his back and his arms, and his determination.
+THEIR father worked for another farmer for three years in the south.
 He saved whatever he could, and he seemed happy.
 "Hal is gone, and my land," he would tell Adara, "and I am sad for that.
 But it is all right.
 I have my daughter back."
 For the winter was gone from her now, and she smiled and laughed and even wept like other little girls.

-Three years after they had fled, the king's army routed the enemy in a great battle, and the king's dragons burned the foreign capitol.
+Three years after they had fled, the king's army routed the enemy in a great battle, and the king's dragons burned the foreign capital.
 In the peace that followed, the northern provinces changed hands once more.
 Teri had recaptured her spirit and married a young trader, and she remained in the south.
 Geoff and Adara returned with their father to the farm.